oscarb/OpenMQTTGateway/docs/use/webui.md

 # Login Authentication

 By default access to the WebUI uses basic authentication to control access to your OpenMQTTGateway Device.
-The login is `admin` and the password is your ota_password (if unchanged, the default ota_password is `OTAPASSWORD`).
+The login is `admin` and the password is your `password` (if unchanged, the default password is `OTAPASSWORD`).

 ::: warning
 The communication with the WebUI is not encrypted, which means that your data may be visible on your local network.